eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Eco_Pass_KIT/page-software-development-view.md

 ### Item Relationship Service Add-on

-The Digital Product Pass applicaiton can be integrated with the Item Relationship Service (IRS).
+The Digital Product Pass applicaiton can be integrated with the [Item Relationship Service (IRS)](https://github.com/eclipse-tractusx/item-relationship-service).
 The drill down of components will be enabled and if the submodels are configured correctly, in the `dpp-frontend` component you will be see which childs in a "1 level" deep available.
 Respecting the one up and one down principle from Catena-X.

+The configuration details can be found in the [Operation View](./page-software-operation-view.md).

 ### Digital Product Pass Verification Add-on

 The Digital Product Passport Verification add-on is basically a concept for Certifying data in Catena-X as a auditor, how to provider certify data enabeling the verification as a data provider and how consumers verify this same data when retriving them from their data providers.

-The focus is on proving a process, artifacts and technologies based on the SSI concept in order to enable Certification/Verification processes in Catena-X using wallets.
+The focus is on proving a process, artifacts and technologies, based on the existing SSI concept, aiming to enable Certification/Verification processes in Catena-X using wallets.

-The documentation from the Digital Product Pass Verification Add-on is available [here](https://github.com/eclipse-tractusx/digital-product-pass/tree/main/dpp-verification) and will be released as a official whitepaper in R24.08.
+The documentation from the Digital Product Pass Verification Add-on is available [here](https://github.com/eclipse-tractusx/digital-product-pass/tree/main/dpp-verification) and is planned to be released as an official Catena-X whitepaper in R24.08.

+> [!TIP]
-The implementation is also planned for R24.08 and it is a PoC for data certification and verification for any other aspect models in Catena-X.
+> The implementation is **NOT YET AVAILABLE**, it is planned for R24.08 and it is a **PoC** for data certification and verification for any other aspect model in Catena-X. Keep an eye on the [`Digital Product Pass Repository`](https://github.com/eclipse-tractusx/digital-product-pass/tree/main/dpp-verification) for further updates.

 ### Business Partner Data Management Add-on